Testsigma

 Let’s see how you can design, develop, and execute the test cases to validate the registration page of your website.

-Possible List of Functional & Non-Functional Test Cases for A Registration Page
+Possible List of Functional & Non-Functional Test Cases for a Registration Page

 Any registration page has several functional and non-functional features that need to be tested.
 Below are the functional & non-functional test cases for a registration page for you to consider.
 This list comprises a variety of test scenarios for the registration page, including both positive and negative cases, various security test cases, and UI test cases.